IMCA’s full-time secretariat provides management and administrative support for the association’s business.

 Kayleigh joined IMCA in March 2011 as our Receptionist & Office Administrator before moving into our accounts department.
 In 2015 she joined Michelle Killington in the membership team.
 Kayleigh has a background in customer service and administration.

 Kayleigh is currently on maternity leave.

 Claudine joined IMCA in April 2007.
-Her primary role is organising the association's involvement in a variety of industry exhibitions and conferences, where IMCA exhibits, presents or is one of the supporting organisations.
-The management of IMCA's social events, such as the golf day and other social receptions are also part of her remit.
-She is also in charge of sourcing marketing and promotional materials and works on seminar administration and sharing in various support tasks.
+Her primary role is organising the association’s event activities worldwide, as well as travel planning.
+IMCA’s events comprise meetings, seminars, conferences and a variety of associated industry exhibitions, where IMCA exhibits, presents or is one of the supporting organisations.
+The management of IMCA social events is also part of her remit.
+She is also in charge of sourcing marketing collateral and promotional merchandise, as part of IMCA's publicity activities.

 She studied at Middlesex University and graduated with a BA (Hons) in Philosophy and Art and Design History.
-Her career background has mainly been in marketing, having worked in the hotel and media industries, involving tradeshows, events and marketing campaigns.
+Her career background has always been in events and marketing, having worked in the hotel and media industries, involving tradeshows, events and marketing campaigns.

 Ryan joined the team in November 2014 as IT Support Administrator.
 Ryan's duties include developing and maintaining IMCA's eCMID database, providing internal IT support for the secretariat, developing and maintaining the networking infrastructure of the IMCA offices and managing IMCA's internal systems.
 Ryan also manages the IMCA website and IMCA eCMID websites.

 Ryan is your first point of call for all eCMID related issues and passes on important updates to the eCMID community.